ankitbioinfo/ankitbioinfo/README.md

 ### Hello, there! 👋

-I’m Ankit, a passionate researcher with a diverse background in computational biology, quantitative modeling, machine learning and data analysis.
+I’m Ankit, a passionate researcher with a diverse background in computational biology, quantitative modeling, machine learning, and data analysis.
 Welcome to my GitHub profile!

 🧬 Current Work:

-I'm currently immersed in the exciting world of machine learning, where I'm developing an innovative pipeline that seamlessly integrates single-cell RNA sequencing data with image-based spatial transcriptomics data.
-Through this integration of data sources, we're unraveling the intricate web of cellular crosstalk within various tissue niches.
+I'm currently immersed in the exciting world of machine learning, where I have developed NiCo, an innovative pipeline that integrates single-cell RNA sequencing (scRNAseq) data with image-based spatial transcriptomics data.
+Through this integration, we're unraveling the intricate web of cellular crosstalk within various tissue niches.
 My focus extends to deciphering the covariation of gene modules in colocalized cellular states.
-We've applied this method to publicly available datasets from liver, organogenesis, brain, and intestine tissues, with the aim of identifying novel therapeutic targets.
-(Stay tuned, as manuscript is under revision!)
+We've applied NiCo to publicly available datasets from liver, organogenesis, brain, and intestine tissues with the aim of identifying novel therapeutic targets.
+(Stay tuned, as the manuscript is under revision!)

 <ins>NiCo Identifies Extrinsic Drivers of Cell State Modulation by Niche Covariation Analysis.</ins> [bioRxiv link](https://doi.org/10.1101/2024.09.08.611848)

 🦴 Past Endeavors:

 In a previous project, I delved into the fascinating realm of bone growth morphogenesis.
-Using quantitative modeling, statistical analyses, and advanced morphometric techniques applied to growth plate tissue images, we unearthed novel insights into the mechanisms governing long bone elongation.
-Our journey included tasks such as cell/nuclei segmentation, bone registration, and the defining the parameters of various morphological properties.
+Using quantitative modeling, statistical analyses, and advanced morphometric techniques applied to growth plate tissue images, we unearthed novel insights into the mechanism governing long bone elongation.
+Our journey included tasks such as cell/nuclei segmentation, registration of bones, and defining the parameters of various morphological properties.
 Among our discoveries, I observed isometric growth of chondrocytes in the resting zone of the growth plate, contrasting with allometric growth in the proliferative zone.
-I also identified distinct patterns in cell lineage clusters between embryonic and neonatal mice that linked to circumferential and elongation of bone growth.
+I also identified distinct patterns in cell lineage clusters between embryonic and neonatal mice that linked to circumferential and elongation growth of bones.

 To dive deeper into these discoveries, check out our publication: